sandialabs/slycat/docs/PUT-Model-Arrayset-Data.rst

 multipart/form-data

-The request may contain an optional parameter "array" that specifies which array(s) will receive data.
-The array parameter shall be a comma-separated list of zero-based array slices using Python syntax ``begin:end:step``.
-As with Python, a single integer is interpreted as a single array index and empty strings for "begin", "end", and "step" are interpreted as "0", "number of arrays plus one", and "1" respectively.
-If the "array" parameter isn't specified, it defaults to "::", i.e.
-"every array in the arrayset".

-The request may contain an optional parameter "attribute" that specifies which attribute(s) of each array will receive data.
-The attribute parameter shall be a comma-separated list of zero-based attribute slices using Python syntax ``begin:end:step``.
-As with Python, a single integer is interpreted as a single attribute index and empty strings for "begin", "end", and "step" are interpreted as "0", "number of attributes plus one", and "1" respectively.
-If the "attribute" parameter isn't specified, it defaults to "::", i.e. "every attribute in the target array".

-The request may contain an optional parameter "hyperslice" that specifies which range of elements within each array attribute will receive data.
-The hyperslice parameter shall be a comma separated list of half-open ranges, delimited with colons.
-If the hyperslice parameter isn't specified, the request is assumed to set every value in the target attributes.
+The request must contain a parameter `hyperchunks` that specifies the arrays, attributes, and hyperslices to be overwritten.
+The `hyperchunks` parameter shall be a semicolon-separated list of one-or-more hyperchunks.
+Each hyperchunk will contain an array index, attribute index, and list of hyperslices, separated by forward slashes.
+The array index and attribute index must be non-negative integers.
+The list of hyperslices will contain one-or-more hyperslices, separated by vertical bars.
+Each hyperslice will contain one-or-more slice dimensions, separated by commas.
+Each slice dimension may be an integer, a colon-delimited start:stop:step range, or an ellipsis ("...").
+Any part of the colon-delimited start:stop:step range may be omitted.

-The request may optionally contain a parameter "byteorder" that specifies that the request data is binary data with the given endianness.
+The request may optionally contain a parameter `byteorder` that specifies that the request data is binary data with the given endianness.
 The byteorder parameter must be either "little" or "big".
-If the byteorder parameter isn't specified, the request data must be JSON-encoded arrays (arrays-of-arrays for multi-dimensional arrays).
-Note that the byteorder parameter can only be used if every target attribute of every array has a numeric type.
+Note that the byteorder parameter can only be used if every attribute in every hyperchunk is of numeric type.

-The request must contain a parameter "data" that contains the data to be stored in array attributes.
+The request must contain a file parameter "data" that contains the data to be stored in array attributes.
+If the byteorder parameter isn't specified, the request data must contain a JSON-encoded array with length equal to the number of hyperchunks.
+Each element in the hyperchunk array must be an array with length equal to the number of hyperslices in the corresponding hyperchunk.
+Each element in the hyperslice array must be an array containing the corresponding data (the arrays will be nested further to represent data with dimension > 1).

 Precondition
 ^^^^^^^^^^^^